viamrobotics/docs/docs/how-tos/train-deploy-ml.md

 **5. Capture a variety of data**

 Your camera now saves images at the configured time interval.
+When training machine learning models, it is important to supply a variety of images.
+The dataset you create should represent the possible range of visual input.
-When training machine learning models, it is important to supply a variety of different data.
-The more varied the provided data set, the more accurate the resulting model becomes.
+This may include capturing images of different angles, different configurations of objects and different lighting conditions The more varied the provided dataset, the more accurate the resulting model becomes.

-Most use cases fall into one of two categories:

-- Detecting certain objects and getting their location within an image.
-  Each object gets a `label`.

-  - **Examples**: A `pizza`, `dog`, or `person` and their coordinates.
-  - **Instructions**: Capture at least 10 images of the same object, taken from different angles and in different lighting situations.
-Also capture some images that do not contain any of the objects you wish to detect.
+Capture at least 10 images of anything you want your machine to recognize.

-- Describing an image.
-This is returned as something called a `tag`.

-  - **Example**: A `full`, `empty`, or `average` food display, `good` or `bad` quality manufacturing output.
-  - **Instructions**: Capture a variety of images that represent the possible range of visual input that should result in each `tag`.

 {{% /tablestep %}}
 {{% tablestep %}}
 **6. Label your images**

-Once you have enough images, you can disable data capture.
+Once you have enough images, you can disable data capture to [avoid incurring fees](https://www.viam.com/product/pricing) for capturing large amounts of training data.

-Then use the interface on the [**DATA** tab](https://app.viam.com/data/view) to label your data.
+Then use the interface on the [**DATA** tab](https://app.viam.com/data/view) to label your images.

+Most use cases fall into one of two categories:

-To detect objects and their locations, add labels.
+Detecting certain objects and their location within an image.
-For images that do not contain any of the objects you wish to identify, do not add labels.
+For example, you may wish to know where and how many `pizzas` there are in an image.
+In this case, add a label for each object you would like to detect.

 {{< expand "For instructions to add labels, click here." >}}
 To add a label, click on an image and select the **Bounding box** mode in the menu that opens.
 Choose an existing label or create a new label.
 Click on the image where you would like to add the bounding box and drag to where the bounding box should end.